SulemanAwais/SDAS-Doc/docs/Components/Android.md

 # Mobile App
 The mobile application is developed in [Android](https://developer.android.com/)

-## Sensor Data Acquiring :
+## Sensor Data Acqusition :
-- It retreives the data of listed sensors of the mobile device i.e., Accelerometer etc.
+- It receives the data from the listed sensors of the mobile device, e.g. the accelerometer, etc.
-- Timestamps are also recorded here
+- Timestamps are also recorded along with the data.
-- It takes input from the user about IP Address*
+- It takes input from the user about IP Address.
 - It shows the data of sensors of smartphone.
 ## How to access the data ?